-As a marketing consultant, I both shake my head at and understand the cringe some people have towards marketing and sales.
+As a content marketing consultant, I both shake my head at and understand the cringe some people have towards marketing and sales.
 People buy products and services.
 There is no shame in this.
 Yet somewhere along the way, businesses and business owners began to cringe about the concept of sales and promotion.

 Why is that?